ElementareTeilchen/etcachetsobjects/README.md

 Currently we use it only for menus, other TypoScript objects should work, but probably the cache invalidation needs refinement then

-HINT FOR DEBUGGING: we activate caching only if no BE user is logged in.
+HINT FOR DEBUGGING: we activate caching only if no FE user is logged in.
+Every BE user gets her own individual cache.

 ## Usage example 1: cache (part of) menu, which is identical on different pages